blackberry/Falco-bypasses/README.md

 [Falco]
 SILENCE
 ```
-To understand the reason behind the Falco silence I attached the container process to strace utility.
+To understand the reason behind the Falco silence I attached the container process to the strace utility.
 The following command captures only execve events and follows forks:
 ```
 [Host]
 $ sudo strace -p 14415 -f -e execve -v -s 250